 “Jesus.
 You should tell me what you’re prejudiced against.”
 Henry sat back in his chair and folded his arms across his chest.

-“I’m headed to the gym on 6th if you’re going that way.
-The designer is sending everything to my place tomorrow.”
+“I’m headed to the gym on Sixth if you’re going that way.
+The designer’s sending everything to my place tomorrow.”
 Henry shook his head slowly and fiddled with his phone.
-I could barely hear the computer voice escaping the speaker.

 “Mac lipstick, it lasts a long time—probably made with eye of newt.
 I wore makeup tonight.
 My friend needs me to pose as his girlfriend, so the female stalker he picked up will leave him alone.”